SAIRPi/hailo-10h-slackbuild/README.md

 **Stage 1** runs on the Raspberry Pi 5 host.
 It downloads all source (Raspberry Pi Linux kernel, boot firmware, HailoRT, HailoRT drivers, HailoRT firmware), downloads and installs Slackware AArch64 packages and [SARPi Project](https://sarpi.penthux.net/index.php?p=downloads) board support packages for the Raspberry Pi 5, into a created chroot directory: `/tmp/hailo-chroot`, then invokes Stage 2.

 **Stage 2** runs inside the chroot.
-Builds cmake 3.31.12 from source (required - HailoRT source is currently incompatible with cmake 4.x), builds the Raspberry Pi Linux kernel 6.18.x, HailoRT runtime, PCIe and NNC drivers, and packages the Raspberry Pi boot firmware and Hailo-10H device firmware.
+It builds cmake 3.31.12 from source and installs it into `/usr/bin` (which is required because HailoRT source is currently incompatible with cmake 4.x), builds the Raspberry Pi Linux kernel 6.18.x with headers and modules, HailoRT runtime software, HailoRT PCIe and NNC drivers, and packages the Raspberry Pi boot firmware and Hailo-10H device firmware.

 - Included in stage 1 and 2 are .settings.inc files which contain settings that can be modified by the user.
 See: **Configuration** in this README.
 - SARPi board support packages are required to build legacy cmake 3.32.12 source in the chroot environment.